shsyss/easychangedirectory/README.md

 | `Backspace`                  | Delete one character from the search string |
 | `Delete`                     | Delete all search strings                   |

+- Cannot enter a string with no matching file name in a narrowed search

 Please let us know if you have any key map requests.
 If it is traditional, we will add it immediately.

 ## Support